He wore a big Stetson hat and a bolo (a Western tie). People called him "Cowboy."

 He began committing crimes, but, interestingly, not crimes of theft.
 "I just attacked people.
 Sometimes I might be in a park with a group of friends, and a buddy might dare me to hit some guy who was just walking by.
 So I'd do it -- walk right up to a stranger and knock him down."
 A particularly hideous assault landed Cowboy behind bars for seven-and-a-half years.

 "It was probably the best thing that happened to me," he said.
 "It gave me time to re-examine my life.
 I realized that I had to stop blaming my anger on my father.
-My father did not pick up a rock and hit an innocent person --
+My father did not pick up a rock and hit an innocent person -- I did.
+My father didn't strike that man with a weapon -- I did."
+Cowboy read everything he could get his hands on behind bars, especially psychology, and he put his own life under a microscope.

 When he got out of prison, no employer wanted to take a chance on him.
 He finally approached a beer company, willing to accept any job.
 They offered one -- as a floor sweeper, which he eagerly accepted.
 He impressed his employer with his willingness to do anything at anytime with enthusiasm and without complaint.
 They gave him more and more responsibilities, finally promoting him to salesman.
 He quickly became the top seller in his area, after which he received larger territorial responsibility.